 Salaries of Speech-Language Pathologists in Maine’s Counties

-Where you work has an influence on how much you earn.
+Where you work also has an influence on how much you earn.
 Maine’s larger cities offer higher average SLP salaries than its rural areas.
 Metro Portsmouth offers the highest average SLP salary and the highest top-end SLP salary.

 When it comes to the high end of SLP salaries, metro Portsmouth, Bangor, metro Dover, and rural Southwest Maine all break six figures.